Cambodian–Vietnamese War: Environmental impacts

 Japan was the second largest offender of UNTAC, purchasing 8,000 cubic metres of timber from Cambodia.
 There were 46 other identified offenders including the Koreas, Singapore, and Taiwan.
 After timber is produced by Cambodia or the greater Southeast Asia region, these "offender" countries re-process the logs which are subsequently transferred to North America, the Middle East, and Africa for sale.

 PRK eventually offered the Khmer Rouge re-integration into Cambodia's national armed forces as well as reconciliation between the two parties.
 In August 1996, the regional command of Khmer Rouge travelled back to Phnom Penh.
 Pol Pot, the former prime minister of the Democratic Kampuchea, and his lieutenants stayed in the northern region to continue attempts at generating revenue from the extraction of natural resources.
 However, the group became irrelevant due to a lack of support.
 By 1998, Khmer Rouge had dissolved completely.

-In 2010, the Royal Government of Cambodia set out a forest management plan called the National Forest Programme (NFP) in order to manage Cambodia's forest industry effectively in the long-term.
+In 2010, the Royal Government of Cambodia set out a forest management plan called the National Forest Programme (NFP) to manage Cambodia's forest industry effectively in the long-term.
 A number of donors had been in support of the United Nations Programme on Reducing emissions from deforestation and forest degradation (UN-REDD).
 UN-REDD itself contributed over US$3 million.
 The project has also been financed by the United Nations Development Programme through Target for Resource Assignment from the Core (UNDP-TRAC) with US$500,000, the United Nations Development Programme through Sustainable Forest Management (UNDP-SFM) with US$250,000, the United Nations Development Programme through Conservation Areas through Landscape Management (UNDP-CALM) with US$150,000, and the Food and Agriculture Organization (FAO) with US$300,000.

 The Department of Forestry and Wildlife and the Cambodia Tree Seed Project was in collaborative support of developing the Royal Government of Cambodia's NFP.
 NFP's objective is to contribute optimally to poverty alleviation and macro-economic growth through sustainable forest management and conservation with active stakeholder participation, particularly in rural areas.